Free helpline 0808 800 2244

 The charity that works to improve life after brain injury.

 Are you in need of legal advice following a brain injury?
-Search for a specialist solicitor on our unique 'Personal injury solicitors list', and get useful information to help you make a claim.
+Search for a specialist solicitor on our comprehensive directory, and get useful information to help you make a claim.

 Find a Headway service near you.

 Headway Groups and Branches are located across the UK and Channel Islands.
 Use the drop down below to find the service nearest to you.

 This booklet is written for anyone who has had a minor brain injury.
 It gives you information about your brain and tells you some of the things that may happen as a result of your injury.
 It also gives you some practical tips to enable you to help yourself.

 Find hospitals, neuro-rehabilitation units, residential homes, nursing homes and respite facilities that specialise in acquired brain injury (ABI)

 Headway offers a range of online communities to give you the chance to connect online with other people who are affected by brain injury

 HRH Prince Henry officially opened Bradbury House, the hub of UK-wide charity Headway